Sign your payments requests

 4. Use a library to set up request signing

 The end result of setting up request signing is that you can include a correctly formatted header named Tl-signature with your requests.
-Create this header using the public and private certificates you generated earlier.
+This header includes the private key you generated earlier.

+We recommend using our backend libraries.
+These include functionality to sign requests and webhooks for you, without having to sign them manually or use a separate signing library.
 In our Github, we maintain request signing libraries in a range of languages, so you can use the one best suited to your integration.
-Our other more general integration libraries also use these libraries for request signing.

 For example, a Tl-Signature looks like this in our Java request signing library: